 Brown recommends caution in the face of any such research: Probiotics are not magic diet pills, and they definitely do not give you license to stop counting calories or following your diet.

-“I can tell you that the very minute those minor changes probiotics cause in relationship to metabolic pathways related to obesity occur, they will be immediately wiped out with an extra spoonful or sip of anything containing calories,” she says.
+“I can tell you that the very minute those minor changes probiotics cause in relationship to metabolic pathways related to obesity occurs, they will be immediately wiped out with an extra spoonful or sip of anything containing calories,” she says.
 In fact, a sugary yogurt could have more calories than probiotic benefit.